beakbahama/log/docs/stress.md

 My own progress here has been a slow but steady return of sensation. **By late 2024, much of the feeling had returned, with the numbness congregating around the ankle, heel, and especially the big toe.** Now, in late 2025, while the final release has not yet occurred in sync with the main pop point, the sense that I am near the end is astronomically higher than it was a year ago.
 This progress, five years into the physical healing journey that began in 2020, underscores the long-term nature of this restoration.

+> #### **Synthesis of Major Ideas: The Biomechanics of "Flight"**
+>
-> **Synthesis: The Biomechanics of "Flight".** This asymmetrical pattern is a profound piece of the SRS map.
+> This asymmetrical pattern is a profound piece of the SRS map.
 The numbness in the right foot is a classic symptom of chronic fascial tension leading to nerve impingement.
 The specific link to the left side of the head suggests a primary "get ready to run" neural pathway.
 The reason standing on a numb foot feels uncomfortable is that the lack of sensory feedback creates instability, literally making it more comfortable to move (where proprioception can compensate) than to stand still.
 The process of healing is a textbook case of nerve decompression, where sensation returns as the fascial adhesions are slowly released.

 ## Generational Considerations in Healing